Kevin De Bruyne: 2022–present: Assuming the captaincy

 On 21 March 2023, De Bruyne was announced as Belgium's new captain, following the international retirement of Eden Hazard.
 A week later, he led Belgium to beat Germany in a friendly match for the first time since 1954, by scoring a goal and providing two assists in a 3–2 away win.
 On 28 May 2024, he was selected in the Belgian squad for the UEFA Euro 2024.
 A few days later, on 5 June, he earned his 100th international cap, in which he also scored a goal, in a 2–0 friendly victory over Montenegro prior to the tournament.

 On 3 September 2025, manager Rudi Garcia - after previously rotating the captaincy around members of the squad - announced that Youri Tielemans would be Belgium's new captain, succeeding De Bruyne in the role.
+On 15 May 2026, he was named in the 26-man squad for the 2026 FIFA World Cup.
+A month later, on 26 June, he scored in a 5–1 victory over New Zealand, becoming the oldest Belgian player to score at a World Cup at 34 years and 363 days, surpassing the previous record held by Marc Wilmots.
+In addition, he became the first Belgian player to score in three World tournaments.
+Belgium were eliminated by eventual champions Spain in the quarter-finals, following a 2–1 defeat, with De Bruyne playing a role in Charles De Ketelaere's goal, the only goal that Spain conceded throughout the tournament.